MinisterioPublicoRJ/inloco/artifacts/documents/state_doc.md

 **Example**: When sidebar left menu is first opened, the `currentLevel` attribute is 0.
 This is the starting level.
 When the user selects a category, for instance, "Educação", the `currentLevel` attribute changes to 1.
 And if the user selects a sub category, for instance "Ideb por município", the `currentLevel` attribute changes to 2.

 ## <a name="layers"></a> layers
+**Type**: Array[Object].

+**Description**: represents the array of layers provided by the geoserver, that are shown on the sidebar left menu.
+This attribute never changes.

 ## <a name="mapProperties"></a> mapProperties
 ## <a name="menuItems"></a> menuItems
 ## <a name="searchString"></a> searchString